nazarslota/unotes/auth-service/README.md

     - URL `http://localhost:8081/swagger/index.html#/`
     - If the swagger documentation has been changed, you can use the following command to generate a new one.
         - `swag init -g ./internal/handler/handler.go`

+- If you want to change the config that is used (by default "production.env") you can use the environment variable named "ENVIRONMENT".
+To use "stage.env" use "ENVIRONMENT=STAGE", to use "development.env" use " ENVIRONMENT=DEVELOPMENT", for use in production, this variable may not be set.